bcgov/ag-sso-terraform/README.md

 # AG PSSG Common SSO Realm and Client Configuration

-This repository holds the keycloak realms and client configuration files for the Ministry of Attorney General and Public Safety Redhat SSO instance.
-Developers can open pull requests to create or change their client or realm configuration.
+This repository serves as the central hub for managing Keycloak realms and client configuration files specific to the Ministry of Attorney General and Public Safety Red Hat SSO instance.
+Developers are encouraged to submit pull requests for the creation or modification of their resource i.e client and realm configurations.

 ## How to create or update a client configuration

-1. Get permission from the DIAM Team to make pull requests to this repo.
+1. Obtain permission from the DIAM Team to submit pull requests to this repository.
-2. Create a pull request with your proposed changes to client configuration file.
-Make sure your changes are [properly formatted](#terraform-format).
+2. Create a pull request containing your proposed changes to the client configuration file, ensuring that your modifications adhere to the proper formatting standards.
-3. An automatic process will compare your changes to the current state of Red hat SSO.
+3. An automated process will compare your changes against the current state of the Red Hat SSO.
-4. A bot will add a comparison report to your pull request.
+4. A bot will generate a comprehensive comparison report, which will be added to your pull request.
-5. An Access Management Team member will merge your changes into the `main` branch.
+5. A member of the Access Management Team will review and merge your changes into the main branch.
-6. An automatic process will apply your changes to the Common SSO Red hat instance.
+6. An automated process will then apply the approved changes to the Common SSO Red Hat instance.

 ## Automation